“Buddhism for vampires? That’s silly. Buddhism and vampires don’t have anything to do with each other—do they?”

 At the same time I am writing this site, I am presenting the same themes, quite differently, over at meaningness.com.
 That site looks at various “stances” everyone takes in relationship to ambiguities of meaning.
 The presentation there is in terms of mainstream Western thought, not Buddhism, and is for a general audience.
 You might like that presentation better, or this one—or you may find them strangely complementary.

-If you prefer your Buddhism without vampires, you might like to look at Approaching Aro.
-It is a personal introduction to contemporary Tibetan Buddhism, in the non-monastic style I practice.
+If you prefer your Buddhism without vampires, you might like to look at Vividness, my take on contemporary Buddhism.

 If you like what you read here, you can sign up to get updates either by email or by RSS feed.
 Or, you can follow me on Twitter, where I post links to new pages on all my sites, plus occasional links and retweets readers may find interesting, and (rarely) updates about my writing process.